hdbt/MAIHDA/README.md

 Reports the relative-fit information criteria for one or more models (or a `maihda()` analysis, expanded into its null and adjusted models) to help choose between model *structures* — a question the VPC/PCV do not address.
 AIC/BIC for the likelihood engines (lme4, ordinal) and the Bayesian WAIC/LOOIC for brms, with a `delta` column from the best model.
 REML `lmer` fits are refitted with ML so AIC/BIC are comparable across models with different fixed effects (the null-vs-adjusted case).

 ### `compare_maihda_groups()`
 Compares the between-stratum *share* of variance (VPC/ICC) and the between-/within-stratum variance components across the levels of a higher-level grouping variable such as country, region, or survey wave, fitting a stratified MAIHDA model per group.
-The VPC/ICC is a *share*, not the absolute magnitude of intersectional inequality, so a higher VPC need not mean more between-stratum variation — read it alongside the absolute `var_between` column.
-Visualize with `plot(result, type = "vpc")`.
-The bundled `maihda_country_data` (OECD PISA 2018; gender × socioeconomic-status strata across six countries) is built to demonstrate this.

 ### `calculate_pvc()`
 Calculates the proportional change in between-stratum variance (PCV) between two models.
-It is the share of the baseline model's between-stratum variance explained by the second model only when the second nests the first (adding predictors on the same outcome, sample and strata); otherwise it is a model-dependent change in variance.

 - Formula: PCV = (Var_model1 - Var_model2) / Var_model1
 - Point estimate works across all fitting engines (`lme4`, `brms`, `WeMix`, `ordinal`)
 - Supports bootstrap confidence intervals for lme4 models

 ### `stepwise_pcv()`
 Evaluates multiple sequential models by iteratively adding covariates step-by-step.
-Each step's PCV is the change in between-stratum variance contributed by a predictor given the variables already in the model, so it is order-dependent rather than an order-invariant "unique" contribution.
+Each step's PCV is the change in between-stratum variance contributed by a predictor given the variables already in the model.
 For a binary outcome it also reports the discriminatory-accuracy trajectory (`AUC`, the step/total change in AUC, and `MOR`) alongside the PCV, so the strata's discriminatory accuracy can be tracked as covariates are added.

 ### Longitudinal (growth-curve) MAIHDA
 Supply `id` and `time` to `fit_maihda()`/`maihda()` for a 3-level growth-curve MAIHDA (occasions within individuals within strata, with random intercept *and* slope on time at both levels), the life-course extension of Bell, Evans, Holman & Leckie (2024).
 The between-stratum VPC is then time-varying, and `maihda(decomposition = "longitudinal")` reports the PCV separately for the baseline (intercept) and the slope variance — the additive-vs-multiplicative split of the intersectional *trajectory* inequality.